-- 37 per cent say they waited longer than eight days to have a CA125 blood test. - 55 per cent say they waited more than eight days to have an ultrasound.
+- 37 per cent say they waited eight days or more to have a CA125 blood test. - 55 per cent say they waited eight days or more to have an ultrasound.

-More than one in ten women (11 per cent) reported waiting over 32 days for an ultrasound.
+More than one in ten women (11 per cent) reported waiting 32 days or more for an ultrasound.
 This is compounded by delays reported by GPs in how long it takes on average to get the results of an urgent non-obstetric ultrasound for suspected ovarian cancer:

-- 40 per cent of GPs report it takes more than 15 days to receive results. - Eight per cent report waits of over 32 days.
+- 40 per cent of GPs report it takes 15 days or more to receive results. - Of these eight per cent report waits of 32 days or more.